FUND OBJECTIVES | WHY BECOME A FUNDING PARTNER? | IMPACTS OF THE FUND

 GRANTEE INSIGHTS | FOR MORE INFORMATION

-The Grassroots Fund supports small grassroots groups throughout greater northern California that are tackling tough environmental problems including toxic pollution, urban sprawl, sustainable agriculture, climate change, environmental degradation of our rivers and wild places, as well as, of our communities and our health.
+The Grassroots Fund supports small grassroots groups across California that are tackling tough environmental problems including toxic pollution, urban sprawl, sustainable agriculture, climate change, environmental degradation of our rivers and wild places, as well as, of our communities and our health.
 Our objectives are to:

 - Strengthen and diversify the capacity of the grassroots base of California’s environmental movement.